 Academic integrity--the creation of an atmosphere of trust that allows honesty from the instructor and from the student--is critical.
 An environment of academic integrity is essential so that students are judged by their contributions and efforts and instructors can best assist that by evaluating the work that the students have produced.

 Purpose of the Workshops

-Ida M. Jones, a faculty member of the Craig School of Business and Director of the Center for the Scholarly Advancement of Teaching and Learning (CSALT) and Judith C. Scott, a faculty member of the College of Arts and Humanities have combined to create and present their workshop, titled "Academic Integrity Workshop: Focus on Plagiarism," to students in a variety of courses at Fresno State.
+Ida M. Jones, a faculty member of the Craig School of Business and Director of the Center for the Scholarly Advancement of Teaching and Learning (CSALT) and Judith C. Scott, a faculty member of the College of Arts and Humanities have combined to create and present their workshop, titled "Academic Integrity Workshop: Focus on Plagiarism," to students at Fresno State.
 The workshops have several goals.
 These goals are to prevent plagiarism through: